Expected Bernese Mountain Dog litter

 About Cash

-Cash is a male Bernese Mountain Dog about 3 years old.
+Cash is a male Bernese Mountain Dog over 3 years old.
 Carefully selected as a great representative of his breed, Cassie decided to make him part of their program.
 Cassie has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Bernese Mountain Dog